RockFramework/Rock.StaticDependencyInjection/README.md

 ```

 `Foo.Current` is the static dependency.
-It provides a fall-back `IFoo` value for `Widget` to use if one was not explicitly provided.
+It provides a fallback `IFoo` value for `Widget` to use if one was not explicitly provided.
 While this is dangerously close to the Service Locator anti-pattern, I give it a pass here for two reasons.
-First, the getter is internal, making the Current property unusable outside of the library, making it not exactly the Service Locator pattern.
-And second, because there is a statically-accessible default value, the API of our library improves.
+First, the getter is internal, making the Current property unusable outside of the library.
+This clearly expresses its intent: you are welcome to set this value, but its value is for internal use only.
+Secondly: because there is a statically-accessible default value, the API of our library improves.
 Consumers of the `Widget` class don't need to pass an instance of `IFoo` to its constructor if they are ok with using the value from `Foo.Current` instead.
 This is a huge win for library APIs.

 Here's how an application can customize the value of `Foo.Current`.
 Pretty simple and straightforward.